Skip to content

 assert ret.returncode == 1

-How can you perform automated actions after the code generation?
+How do you run automated tasks after generation?

 import os